Astro-Otter-Space/Astrobin-WebServices/README.md

 Version 1.1.0

 ## Requirements
-* PHP 7.2 min or superior
+* PHP 7.3 min or superior (oldest version of PHP is not supported)
 * API Key and API Secret from [Astrobin](https://www.astrobin.com/api/request-key/)

 ## Introduction